-I have symptoms of avoiding reminders of the traumatic event:
+1 have symptoms of avoiding reminders of the traumatic event:

-- □ I avoid thoughts, conversations, or feelings that remind me of the event. - □ I avoid people, places, or activities that remind me of the event. - □ I have trouble remembering some important part of the event.

-3 I have noticed these symptoms since the event happened:

-- □ I have lost interest in, or just don't do, things that used to be important to me. - □ I feel detached from people; find it hard to trust people. - □ I feel emotionally "numb" and find it hard to have loving feelings even toward those who are close to me. - □ I have a hard time falling or staying asleep. - □ I am irritable and have problems with my anger. - □ I have a hard time concentrating. - □ I think I may not live long and feel there's no point in planning for the future. - \Box I am jumpy and get startled easily. - I am always "on guard."
+- Avoid thoughts, conversations, or feelings that remind me of the event. - Avoid people, places, or activities that remind me of the event. - Have trouble remembering some important part of the event. - I have noticed these symptoms since the event happened: - Have lost interest in, or just don't do, things that used to be important to me. - Feel detached from people; find it hard to trust people. - Feel emotionally "numb" and find it hard to have loving feelings even toward those who are emotionally close to me. - Have a hard time falling or staying asleep. - Am irritable and have problems with my anger. - Have a hard time concentrating. - Think I may not live very long and feel there's no point in planning for the future. - Am jumpy and get startled easily. - Am always "on guard."